bridgetcundelan/Bellabeat-Case-Study-using-R-/README.md

 summary_hourly_intensities <- hourly_data %>%  <br>
   group_by(Hour) %>%  <br>
   summarize(TotalIntensity = mean(TotalIntensity), .groups = 'drop')  <br>
-`#A visualization of this data is included in the share sub-section below. <br>
+`#A corresponding visualization of this data is included in the "share" section below. <br>

-`#Taking a step further, is there a correlation between calories burned and hour of day?`  <br>
+`#Taking it a step further, is there a correlation between calories burned and hour of day?`  <br>
-`#I have included a visualization of this in the share sub-section below.` <br>
+`#A corresponding visualization is included in the "share" section below.` <br>
 summary_hourly_calories<- hourly_data %>%  <br>
   group_by(Hour) %>%  <br>
   summarize(Calories = mean(Calories), .groups = 'drop')  <br>

-`#Next I will creata Activity level by category showing distribution of users based on average daily step count.` `#A visualization of this data is provided in the share sub-section below` <br>
+`#Next, using the daily_activity data set, I will segment users into groups based on average daily step count.` `#A corresponding visualization of this data is provided in the "share" section below` <br>
-`#Based on CDC recommendations of step count per day, I will use the following step counts to divide users into 5 categories`  <br>
+`#Based on CDC recommendations of step count per day, I will use the following step count chart to divide users into 5 categories`  <br>
 ![Picture1](https://github.com/user-attachments/assets/e1112b25-e993-41d5-a367-cb5a0747df19)  <br>`

 steps <- daily_activity %>%  <br>